10 Tips for Perfect Concept2 Photo Scans Every Time

 10. Check the Preview Before Saving

 After ErgManiac processes your scan, it shows you the extracted data before saving.
-Take five seconds to verify the numbers match what you see on the PM5.
+Take five seconds to verify the numbers match what you see on the monitor.
 If something looks off (a 1:45 split that should be 2:05, for example), you can tap any field to correct it manually.

 Bonus: Interval Scanning Workflow